-- 1) Parliamentary debate is unique among debate formats in that it accepts the voice of the debater as an authority on the subject being debated.
+- Parliamentary debate is unique among debate formats in that it accepts the voice of the debater as an authority on the subject being debated.
 The use of information in Parliamentary debate is not equivalent to evidentiary debate as in Team Policy.
 All types of support are treated equally in the Parliamentary round. - 2) Parliamentary Debate makes use of a wide variety of support to defend and clarify arguments, which may include (but is not limited to) logic, definitions, facts, examples, applications, analogies and other relevant information. - 3) Information utilized in the round is to be within the realm of knowledge of educated and informed citizens. - 4) Judges may disallow overly specific information. - 5) Debaters are responsible for all information presented in the round.
-Fabrication of information is strictly prohibited. - 6) No materials may be brought into the debate round for a debate team's use except those handwritten by the two debaters during preparation time, a printed copy of the resolution if provided by tournament leadership, and a copy of the Stoa Parliamentary Rules. - 7) Debaters may not display "props" to the judge at any point in the round.
-A "prop" is defined as an object that substitutes an oral communication with a visual depiction. - 8) During the debate, electronic devices may only be used for timing.
+Fabrication of information is strictly prohibited. - 6) No materials may be brought into the debate round for a debate team's use except those handwritten by the two debaters during preparation time, a printed copy of the resolution if provided by the tournament director, and a copy of the Stoa Parliamentary Rules. - 7) During the debate, electronic devices may only be used for timing.
 They may not be used to send or receive information from any source.
 A stand-alone calculator is allowed.